SimVascular/simvascular.github.io-archive/source/documentation/quickguide/tutorial/_create_finite_element_mesh.md

 dynamics programs to simulate blood flow in a vascular network.

 A good mesh is integral to finite element CFD simulation techniques.
-It enables computers to numerically solve the underlying governing fluid equations and simulate the physical effects.
+It enables computers to numerically solve the underlying governing fluid equations and simulate physical effects.
 The mesh quality influences the accuracy, convergence, and speed of the simulation process.

 <div style="background-color: #F0F0F0; padding: 10px; border: 1px solid #d0d0d0; border-left: 6px solid #d0d0d0">